 Vaping is also affected by this heat destruction, though at far less severity.
 Vape juices often come in a variety of flavors and potencies, making them a better option for medical use.

-Focused on an entirely different use for the cannabis plant, hemp finds its place creating the much needed items in our lives.
+Hemp found its place in creating the much-needed items in our lives, which is an entirely different use for the cannabis plant.
 The idea of growing hemp is to have a large, hardy plant with the ability to use every piece -- the seeds, stems, leaves, and flowers.